 The Flu: A Guide for Parents - Español

 Fight Flu at Home and School

 Fight Flu at Home and School - Español

 Everyday Preventive Actions Can Help Fight Germs, Like Flu

 Everyday Preventive Actions Can Help Fight Germs, Like Flu - Español

 One way RCS and its nurses provide care for students is by performing the health screenings as mandated by the State of New York.
 During this school year, the following screenings will be required or completed at school:

-A physical exam is also required for participation in interscholastic sports.
 Proof of this exam must be a signed physical appraisal form from a New York State licensed medical provider.
 (A physical exam performed within the 12 months prior to the start of the school year is acceptable.
-If such an examination is not provided, the school is required by law to provide the exam and it will be completed by our School Medical Director.
+If such an examination is not provided, the school is required by law to provide the exam and it will be completed by our School's Medical Director.

 Vision and Hearing

 New Entrant, Pre-K, Grades, K, 1, 3, 5, 7, 11